This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Pain or tenderness when you walk or stand

-- Keratolytic therapy: This is when acid medicine is used to thin the wart.
+- Keratolytic therapy is when acid medicine is used to thin the wart.
 The medicine causes the outer layer of the skin to loosen and shed.
-Your caregiver may start this therapy in his office and tell you to continue using the medicine at home.
+Your healthcare provider may start this therapy in his office and tell you to continue to use the medicine at home.

-- Cryotherapy: This is when your caregiver freezes the wart with a strong liquid nitrogen in his office.
+- Cryotherapy is when your healthcare provider freezes the wart with a strong liquid nitrogen in his office.
 The skin on and around your wart may form a red blister.
 The dead wart tissue then dries up and falls off in a few weeks.

-- Immunotherapy: This uses medicine to help your immune system kill the HPV.
+- Immunotherapy uses medicine to help your immune system kill the HPV.
 This may make your wart go away.
 The medicine may be cream or a shot.

-- Laser therapy: This treatment uses a narrow beam of light to cut away the wart.
+- Laser therapy treatment uses a narrow beam of light to cut away the wart.

-- Electrodesiccation and curettage: This is surgery to remove the wart.
-Your caregiver numbs your skin, removes the wart, and uses electricity to burn the area to help prevent it from returning.
+- Surgery to remove the ward may be needed.
+Your healthcare provider will numb your skin, remove the wart, and use electricity to burn the area to help prevent it from returning.

 How can I prevent another plantar wart?